raumsie/Qubit-Touchdown/README.md

 # Qubit-Touchdown
-A version of the Qubit Touchdown board game using PennyLane to simulate qubit states.
+A version of the Qubit Touchdown board game using PennyLane to simulate quantum states.

 Developed by Raumsie Gaballa for educational purposes.